moshix/BITNETServices/forum3270_chat.md

 ### 2.3 Message Structure

-Messages use a standardized format for both database storage and in-memory handling:
+Mesages use a standardized format for both database storage and in-memory handling:

      type ChatMessage struct {
          ID        int64